dotnet/arcade/Documentation/TeamProcess/One-Pagers/pipeline-machine-learning-arcade8824.md

 `1:11:27 +- 0:27:57`

 We can vary the confidence interval, and thus the accuracy of our predictions, for a smaller range.
-From testing on all pipelines that have Build Analysis enabled, here are the detailed statistics for the *ranges* of predicitons we give, in seconds.
-This data is backtested, meaning that at the time the range was computed, the model only had the data available previously.
+From testing on all pipelines that have Build Analysis enabled, here are the detailed statistics for the *ranges* of predictions we give, in seconds.
+This data is back-tested, meaning that at the time the range was computed, the model only had the data available previously.

 ```
 count     534.000000